rillki/humble-benchmarks/fishers-exact-test/README.md

 ### 1. execution time (sec)
 <center><img src="results/plots/exec_time_compiler-wise.jpg"></center>

-C, C++, D were the fastest at ~10s followed by Rust programming language at ~13s.
+C, C++, D were the fastest ~10s followed by Rust programming language ~13s.

 D using libcMath and D in betterC mode have the same performance as C/C++.
-But the phobosMath D version was twice as slow with GDC binary being the slowest with the execution time of ~2 minutes.
+But the phobosMath D version was twice as slow with GDC binary being the slowest taking ~2 minutes.

 For Python and R it took approximately 8 minutes to run 100'000 FET tests.
 My expectations were around 15-20 minutes though.

 ### 2. memory consumption (kb)
 <center><img src="results/plots/mem_consump_compiler-wise.jpg"></center>

 Let's start with D this time.
-Binaries produced with GDC consumed the largest amounts of memory among all programming languages followed by LDC.
-DMD binaries required the least memory.
+Binaries produced by GDC consumed the largest amounts of memory among all programming languages followed by LDC, then DMD.

 D in betterC mode and its libcMath version was in par with C, C++ and Rust if GDC and LDC are used.